The CARES Act expanded Unemployment Insurance benefits through three different programs:

 Case Example 3: During the week of May 17th, Andy worked 4 days and earned more than $504 for the week.
 He certifies for benefits on May 24th.
 During the certification process Andy indicates he worked 4 days and earned more than $504.
 According to the rules of the UI program in NYS, he is not entitled to either his PUA benefit or the $600 PUC for the week of May 17th.

-Note: To learn more about how part-time work is handled by NYS DOL for beneficiaries, refer to Benefits Plus, Cash Benefits, Unemployment Insurance Benefits, Returning to Work, Work and Its Impact on Unemployment Insurance Benefits.
+Note: To learn more about how part-time work is handled by NYS DOL for beneficiaries, refer to Benefits Plus, Cash Benefits, Unemployment Insurance Benefits, Returning to Work, Part-Time Employment and Its Impact on Unemployment Insurance Benefits.

 Filing for Pandemic Unemployment Compensation

 Once a claimant has been approved for regular Unemployment Insurance benefits or Pandemic Unemployment Assistance no additional action is required.
-PUC is automatically granted for all individuals who qualify under either program.
+PUC is automatically granted for all individuals who qualify under either program and claimants will receive their PUC benefit in the same way they receive their regular UI or PUA benefits, that is by direct deposit or debit card.

 Receipt of PUC Benefits